 - when you first enroll in the Benefits Plan;

-- within 60 days of qualifying life event, such as a marriage or qualified domestic partnership, a change in your covered partner’s benefits, or the birth or adoption of a child; and
+- within 60 days of a qualifying life event, such as a marriage or qualified domestic partnership, a change in your spouse’s benefits, or the birth/adoption of a child; and

 - when the Board offers an annual enrollment period (generally in the fall for coverage beginning January 1 of the following year).

-You can enroll online through Benefits Connect, the Board’s secure benefits website, or by submitting the form that corresponds with the plan for which you are eligible.
+You can enroll online through Benefits Connect, the Board’s secure benefits website.

-Dues for dental benefits are submitted through your employing organization unless you are participating under a self-employed specialized ministry, transitional participation, or disability status.
+Dues for dental benefits are submitted through your employer unless you are participating under a self-employed specialized ministry, transitional participation, or disability status.
 Dues vary based on the dental network through which you have coverage and the level of coverage you have.